11 Strategies to Win Back Lapsed Customers

 So, why do customers lapse?
 And what can you do to reignite their interest in your brand, so that they stay and continue to purchase from you?
-In this blog post, we’ll di

 In this blog post, we take a look at the smart way marketers can use email marketing and personalisation to retain customers for longer.

 People often leave because they feel your brand is no longer relevant to them.

 When a prospective customer signs up to your email programme it’s important to ask a few questions so you can keep your communications relevant.

 An email preference centre is a simple way to gather this information and makes sure your communications stay closely connected to what they want to hear about.

 This example from Selfridges shows how you can capture a customer’s interests when they sign up for your mailing list.

 People don’t want to be shouted at—they want a two-way conversation.